-In this, the twelfth and final article, of our occult studies course, we will discuss the true constitution of the human soul; it's origin, nature and purpose.
+In this, the twelfth and final article, of our occult studies course, we discuss what the Soul really is and how we should describe it.

 You can find full details about our occult studies course by clicking the link above.

-By now you may very well have come to the conclusion that we know nothing whatsoever about the subjects we have discussed with you, and that we are ignoramuses of the first water.
-We are conceited enough to agree with you and even take great pleasure in our ignorance, which now gives us the opportunity to begin learning something, and of obtaining some of the enlightenment for which all sincere seekers long.
-The subject now under discussion is one we are more in ignorance about than all the rest put together; and for this reason we left it until last, in the hope that during the preparation of the previous 11 articles we might—perhaps—give ourselves a hint or two in regard to what the Soul really is and how we should describe it.
+If you have diligently studied this course from the very beginning you may now very well have reached the conclusion that we know nothing whatsoever about the subjects we have discussed, and that we are thorough ignoramuses.
+We are conceited enough to agree with you.
+We even take great pleasure in our ignorance, which now gives us the opportunity to begin learning something; of obtaining a tiny bit of the enlightenment for which all sincere seekers long.
+The subject now under discussion is one we know less about than all the rest put together.
+It is for this reason we left it until last, in the hope that during the preparation of the previous 11 articles we might—perhaps—give ourselves a hint or two in regard to what the Soul really is and how we should describe it.

 Does the Soul have any form?

-Does the soul have any form at all, and how is it made, and if it is made what is it made of?
+Does the Soul have any form at all, and how is it made, and if it is made what is it made of?
 Being part of God it has therefore always existed and was never made at any time, as we conceive time with our limited senses.
 It always was, is, and will be.
 And it cannot have any form, although it has full consciousness.
-We say it has no form, but full consciousness, quite deliberately, based on the personal experiences of the authors of this website, as well as the collective testimony of the many thousands of trained seers and mystics throughout the ages who have recorded similar experiences to our own.
+We say it has no form, but full consciousness, quite deliberately, based on our own personal experiences and visions, as well as the collective testimony of the many thousands of trained seers and mystics throughout the ages who have recorded similar experiences and visions to our own.

-In several of our previous articles we have referred to 'the spark of God within us'.
-But as that spark is 'some thing' it cannot be the soul itself, as the soul is no 'thing', having no form, but full consciousness.
-We came to this conclusion—which may be wrong and is only our interpretation of personal experiences—when one day the writer of this article was lying down; resting and completely relaxed.
-I suddenly found myself looking down on my recumbent form, which was fully awake and conscious in itself, and by the left of this form floated a misty shape, similar in outline to my body, whilst in front of this shape and my body (which were somehow connected) stood a large golden and shining ball, the three forming a triangle with the ball at the apex.
+In a previous article in this course we have referred to 'the spark of God within us'.
+But as that spark is 'some thing' it cannot be the Soul itself, as the Soul is no 'thing', having no form, but full consciousness.
+We came to this conclusion when one day the writer of this article was lying down in meditation, resting quietly and completely relaxed.
+I suddenly found myself looking down on my recumbent form, which was fully awake and conscious in itself, and by the left of this form floated a misty shape, similar in outline to my body—the astral vehicle of my Higher Self.
+In front of this shape and my body (which were somehow connected) stood a large golden and shining ball, the three forming a triangle with the ball at the apex.
 For several seconds I watched this phenomenon with interest and then I found myself lying on the bed again.
 Now what was it that was watching my body, the astral or psychic shape beside it, and that blazing, golden ball?

-It was the real 'me', my soul, fully conscious, but formless and without substance.
-My body was also fully conscious, and so was the misty shape, for it moved and weaved slowly by my side, whilst the ball itself shone and glittered and blazed with Life.
+It was the real 'me', my Soul, fully conscious, but formless and without substance.
+My body or lower self was also fully conscious, and so was my Higher Self in the misty shape, for it moved and weaved slowly by my side, whilst the ball itself shone and glittered and blazed with Life.
 They made a living triangle, closely connected, a triunity in the truest sense.
 The Soul hovered over this triangle and knew all things with a large and terrible awareness, and that body was me, that shape was me, and that ball of fire was me, all alive and conscious, but that which watched those three parts of me was the greatest part of all, for it was at that moment clearly proved that it did not need all these three things, forming that triangle, to have full awareness and consciousness, but was something infinitely greater, having full wisdom without form; an interested spectator and master of all its faculties, without these faculties having any material shape or the need of it; completely independent.
-Do not suggest that it was a case of astral projection, for it was not.
-The authors of this website know too much about such projections to be mistaken.
+Please do not suggest that this was a case of astral projection, for it was not.
+The writer knows too much about such projections to be mistaken.
+What is was cannot be easily explained.
+Perhaps the words 'transfiguration of consciousness' come closest to describing this remarkable experience.

 What constitutes the Soul?